google/docsy-example/content/en/docs/Guides/Mod.md

 Fall of an Empire is currently locked to Minecraft Version: 1.14.4

+This guide is for Microsoft Windows 10, if you are using Linux please see the active support ticket thread https://github.com/mixxit/solinia3-ui/issues/8

 This guide presumes you have java installed already, if you dont you will need to install java 8 which is required by the forge installer - https://java.com/en/download/manual.jsp

 # Step 1 - Prerequisite Downloads